Orienting Edges

 the row space.
 Applied to \(\boldsymbol{B} \in \mathbb{R}^{n \times m}\), this

-decomposition splits the edge space \(\mathbb{R}^m\) into two subspaces with beautiful
+decomposition splits the edge space \(\mathbb{R}^m\) into two subspaces with natural

 combinatorial interpretations: cycles and cuts.